tinybirdco/use-case-examples/v3/add_column_BQ_ds/README.md

 - Modify `ci-deploy.sh` and `cd-deploy.sh` to include the alter flag in the deploy command => `tb deploy --yes`.
 The change will be applied to the current live Release.
 - Push your changes
 - Once the PR is merged and the CD GitHub Action finishes, since the custom deployment modified the current live Release there's no need to promote.
+- To sync data from BigQuery run `tb datasource sync by_pypi`

 ### Create a new version of a BigQuery Data Source in an new Release